atecon/heatmap/src/heatmap_help.md

 Creates a 3-dimensional surface visualization by driving gnuplot's pm3d mode together with the splot command.
 Behaviour depends on the form of the input:
 - Matrix form (cols != 3): the matrix is interpreted as a z-grid (rows/columns form a regular lattice).
 The plot uses the matrix data format understood by gnuplot.
 - Table form (matrix with 3 columns or list of three series): the input is interpreted as an (x, y, z) table.
 If desired, the implementation may apply gnuplot's dgrid3d to interpolate scattered points onto a regular grid before plotting.

+**Note:** This functionality is currently not accessible via the GUI menu.

 Several options from the standard options bundle affect the pm3d plot (palette, limits, title, labels).
 In addition, pm3d-specific options are available: